Max Altitude

 • Altitude gain: 650m/2,100ft.

-• Camp site is on small flat grassy ground.
+• Campsite is on the small flat grassy ground.

-• Load ferry will help Participant to be better acclimatized for day 7.
+• Load ferry will help participants to be better acclimatized for day 7.

 • Carry enough water.